Providence Park: Former tenants

 After it was announced that Major League Soccer was moving a franchise to Providence Park (then known as PGE Park) the Beavers had to start looking for a new stadium.
 However, the plan never came to fruition and team owner Merritt Paulson put the Beavers up for sale.
 The club's major-league parent, the San Diego Padres, purchased the team, which moved to Tucson, Arizona as the Tucson Padres.
 The team played its final game at the stadium on September 6, 2010.

 The stadium hosted the USFL's Portland Breakers, as well as the Portland Storm and Portland Thunder of the WFL.

+Some Portland Interscholastic League football games were played at the stadium in at least 1974 & 1975.

 Soccer has been hosted at Providence Park since the original Portland Timbers were founded in the original North American Soccer League in 1975.
 Various iterations of the team have called the stadium home, including the 1980s version in the Western Soccer Alliance and the 2000s version in the USL First Division before the MLS club was formed.

 From 2008 to 2017, Providence Park was used as home for the Timbers U23s of the USL2, a development platform for the club.
 Following the 2017 season, the Portland U23s moved to Salem, OR.

 During the last few months of the 2020 MLS season, Providence Park hosted home matches for Vancouver Whitecaps FC after COVID-19 cross-border restrictions imposed by the Canadian government prevented the team from playing matches in Canada.